ABOUT THE CANCER PROGRAM:

 Patients that participate in clinical trials are making a valuable contribution to medical research and may be the first to benefit from new treatment methods not yet widely available.
 Research participants are helping to provide better treatment options, with better survival outcomes, and less side effects, to future generations.

-Nurse navigators, who are oncology-certified registered nurses, are available to guide our patients through their treatment journey.
-They inform the patients about resources available in the community, such as free wigs for patients that lose their hair during treatment, support groups to connect them with other patients and families in similar circumstances.
+Nurse Navigators, who are oncology-certified registered nurses, are available to guide our patients through their treatment journey.
+They inform our patients about resources available in the community, such as free wigs for patients that lose their hair during treatment, and support groups to connect with other patients and families in similar circumstances.
 They assist each patient with their individual needs to break down any barriers to receiving their treatment in a timely manner.

 Under the direction of Medical Director Francisco Bracho, MD, Ventura County Medical Center’s Pediatric Oncology Department provides comprehensive pediatric services.
 Pediatric Hematology/oncology delivers services to detect, diagnose and treat children and adolescents with cancer and blood disorders.
 Our full scope of services includes an infusion clinic, psycho-social support, inpatient chemotherapy, procedural sedation, transfusions and clinical research.

 Treating children with cancer and blood diseases is not only a battle to get the body well again, but it’s a battle to keep the spirit alive and happy.
 For young ones who are ill, the support of their families is an integral part of treatment.
 Children undergoing cancer treatment spend many days in the hospital.
 Parents stay long hours, lose sleep and contact with support systems.